GottiPaolo/pyLattice/README.md

 # pyLattice

 pyLattice is a python library to menage Lattice and PoSet.
-I'm a statiscs student, so maybe this not the best programming option but you know
+I'm a statiscs student, so maybe this not the best program you can see, but it works.

 ## Structure